ai-foundations-project/How-humans-taught-machines-to-think/README.md

 All the three approaches obscure intuition building

 ## Note to parents & educators:
-This open-access educational resource is authored by a 13-year-old student researcher and managed in partnership with adult mentors to maintain a safe, welcoming learning environment for young AI explorers.
+This open-access educational book is authored by an 8th-grade student researcher under the guidance of adult mentors to maintain a safe, welcoming learning environment for young AI explorers.

 Your feedback is most valuable gift to improve the reading experience or material for the future generations in any way.